EDDiscovery/EDDiscovery-Mac/README.md

 - request system information for newly visited systems in real time from EDSM
 - add newly visited to your EDSM jump history in real time

 All this is done automatically without user interaction.
-In fact, the application has no GUI at all apart from a logging window.

 TODO:
-- add a jump list screen like the one on EDDiscovery for Windows
-- add the ability to sync system notes form / to EDSM
 - add a trilateration screen like the one on EDDiscovery for Windows and integrate it with EDSM
 - ...